The AURIN Journey

 - A collaborative network of leading researchers and data providers across the academic, government, and commercial sectors

-- a one-stop online Workbench with access to more than 4000 multi-disciplinary datasets, from over 100 different data sources and analytical tools covering spatial and statistical modelling, planning and visualisation.
+- a one-stop online Workbench with access to thousands of multi-disciplinary datasets, from hundreds of data sources and analytical tools covering spatial and statistical modelling, planning and visualisation.

 - AURIN aims to provide researchers with access to diverse sources of data, the ability to integrate data across disciplines and interrogate that data to answer their research questions.

 AURIN is positioned to

 - Inform evidence-based research, policy and decision making.